frnsys/konbini.py/readme.md

     - When adding products, __make sure package dimensions and weights are set for each SKU to compute shipping costs__.
 Otherwise they will be ignored.
 - Add subscription products and plans (`Billing > Products`)
     - Note that if a subscription product requires shipping information, add a metadata field called `shipped` and set its value to `true`. **Also note that this does _not_ automatically generate shipping labels; this assumes you have your own process for shipping out subscription items.**
+        - You can, however set `KONBINI_INVOICE_SUB_SHIPPING = True` to add shipping costs when a subscription payment is invoiced.
+This still does not create the label, though. **If you use this, you must set `KONBINI_SHIPPING_FROM` (see below) and your subscription product metadata must also have a field called `shipped_product_id` set to the product id to be shipped.
+This product must have package dimensions and weight defined.**
 - Add tax rates (used for subscriptions) (`Billing > Tax Rates`).
 These match the customer shipping address `state` field to the tax rate's `Region` value.
 E.g. if you want to set an NY sales tax, set tax rate `Region` to `NY`, and whenever a subscription shipping address has `NY` for the `state` field, the tax will be applied to each invoice.
 - Setup webhooks (`Developers > Webhooks`)
     - For automatically generating shipping labels and sending order confirmation emails, setup a `checkout.session.completed` webhook, pointing to your `/checkout/completed` endpoint, e.g. `https://konbi.ni/shop/checkout/completed`.